 Learn more about the benefits of immunizations for seniors presented by the experts in elderly home care - Comfort Keepers of Anchorage, Fairbanks, & Wasilla, AK

 Each year, many common conditions such as the flu, pneumonia, etc. claim thousands of lives among the elderly.
 Both the sicknesses and the deaths are very preventable.
-Home care for elderly service providers offer immunizations--also known as vaccines—for all of them.
-Immunizations work by injecting a small dose of an infection (a pathogen) into your body.
+Home care for elderly service providers offers immunizations--also known as vaccines—for all of them.
+Immunizations work by injecting a small dose of infection (a pathogen) into your body.
 This teaches your immune system to recognize it, and it will then attack it upon the next encounter.

 Because senior citizens are often in locations where exposure to viruses is common, immunization is essential.
 If a senior citizen you know hasn’t had their vaccines recently, please urge him or her to keep their immunizations current.

 We’ll give you a hand by listing some of the most important vaccines for seniors.

 Shingles is a painful skin rash that can often include blisters.
 People who have had chickenpox are particularly vulnerable since the dormant virus can rebound in the form of shingles.